Housing and Mortgages for Veterans

 As part of a refinance, a veteran can utilize an Energy Efficient Mortgage, which is an extra sum rolled into the refinance, up to $6,000 that can be used for energy efficient improvements to a home.
 A VA EEM can also be used when purchasing a new home to make improvements before moving in.

-Cash-our refi: Another option for refinancing is a cash-our refinance that allows you to take out cash against the equity of your home—to refinance for more than your existing loan is worth and use the difference to pay for large ticket expenses like college tuition, home renovations, and health care expenses.
+Cash-Out Refinancing: Another option for refinancing is a cash-out refinance that allows you to take out cash against the equity of your home—to refinance for more than your existing loan is worth and use the difference to pay for large ticket expenses like college tuition, home renovations, and health care expenses.
 This “cash-out” option has a maximum of $144,000.

 Part 6: What are the benefits of a VA Loan?

 There are many obvious and not so obvious benefits to the VA Loan.
 Here are a few of them: